Sony's Spider-Man Universe: Expansion to television

-Amazon was no longer moving forward with Silk: Spider Society by May 2024, when they instead chose to first proceed with greenlighting the Spider-Man Noir series, titled Spider-Noir, with Nicolas Cage reprising his role as the character from Into the Spider-Verse.
+Amazon was no longer moving forward with Silk: Spider Society by May 2024, when they instead chose to first proceed with greenlighting the Spider-Man Noir series, titled Spider-Noir.
+Nicolas Cage, who voiced Spider-Man Noir in Into the Spider-Verse, stars as the character in the series, though he is named Ben Reilly rather than Peter Parker, the identity of Spider-Man Noir in the comics, with the character also known as the Spider.
 Amazon returned the rights to Spider Society to Sony so that the studio could shop it to other potential networks.
 Amazon remained committed to their Marvel series with Sony, while Kang retained her overall deal with Amazon and was set to continue working on other projects for their studio.
 The Hollywood Reporter noted it was unclear if Sony could shop the series to Disney, which had previously released several Marvel-based television series.
 Sony was not expected to renew its deal with Lord and Miller by August 2024 after the duo disagreed with the studio over the budget for Spider-Noir.
+Following the cancellation of Spider-Noir in September 2026, it was reported that multiple additional series were being developed between Amazon and Sony Television, with one close to receiving a series order.